AElfProject/aelf-docs/docs/docs/smart-contract-api/treasury-contract/index.md

 title: Treasury Contract
 ---

-# AElf.Contracts.Treasury

-Treasury contract.
+# Treasury Contract

 Used for distributing bonuses to voters and candidates during the election process.
 Implement aelf Standards ACS1 and ACS10.

 ## Contract Methods